zekioduro/Resistance/README.md

 # Resistance
-A game you play together with friends turned into to computer program.
+A game you play together with friends turned into a computer program.